-Tech chiefs have cautiously welcomed Microsoft’s latest tablet device but want more detail about Microsoft’s future plans.
+Surface Pro 3 is a step in the right direction say tech chiefs.
+They have cautiously welcomed Microsoft’s latest tablet device but want more detail about Microsoft’s future plans.

 Microsoft hopes the third iteration of its Surface Pro tablet will be the one that makes a breakthrough: it is touting the Surface Pro 3 as a full laptop replacement and also wants it to stem the tide of Android and iOS tablets that have been flooding into businesses.

 Enterprises have been seen as keen for the arrival of a decent Windows tablet, largely because they are heavily invested in Microsoft on the desktop and elsewhere in their infrastructure, so the response of CIOs to the new hardware could be key to its success.

 But when asked “Is the Surface Pro 3 the device that will provide the breakthrough in the enterprise that Windows tablets need?”
 TechRepublic’s panel of tech chiefs were evenly split on its prospects.

 Some were enthusiastic: Tim Stiles, CIO at the Bremerton Housing Authority, said: “We have already begun transition away from Apple to Microsoft tablets – a very positive outcome.”